vignettes/Multi_State_Processes.Rmd

 We will consider a simple case with one longitudinal outcome and a three-state (illness-death) model, but this application can be extended for the cases of multiple longitudinal markers and more than three states.

-First we will simulate data from a joint model with a single linear mixed effects model and a multi-state process with three possible states.
+First, we will simulate data from a joint model with a single linear mixed effects model and a multi-state process with three possible states.
 The multi-state process can be visualized as:

-where all subjects start from state “Healthy” and then can transition to either state “Illness” and then state “Death” or directly to state “Death”.
-In this case, states “Healthy” and “Illness” are transient states as the subject, when occupying these states, can still transition to other states whereas “Death” is an absorbing state as when a subject reaches this state then no further transitions can occur.
+where all subjects start from the state “Healthy” and then can transition to either state “Illness” and then state “Death” or directly to state “Death.”
+In this case, states “Healthy” and “Illness” are transient states as the subject, when occupying these states, can still transition to other states, whereas “Death” is an absorbing state as when a subject reaches this state then no further transitions can occur.
 This means that three transitions are possible: \(1 \rightarrow 2\), \(1 \rightarrow 3\) and \(2 \rightarrow 3\) with transition intensities \(h_{12}\left(t\right)\), \(h_{13}\left(t\right)\) and \(h_{23}\left(t\right)\) respectively.

 set.seed(1234)